Partron1/portfolio/README.md

 **MY PROJECT**
 *Take a glimpse on some few projects I'v worked on:*

-This a hands-on project I have complete of product sales performance on vehicles.
+This is a hands-on project I completed on vehicle sales performance.
   ![image](Dashboard.png)
 [Read More](https://github.com/Partron1/Sales_performance)